xpepper/tracco/README.md

 At the end of this process, you'll receive a valid access\_token\_key, which is needed by Tracco to have the proper rights to fetch all the tracking notifications sent as comments to the 'tracking user'.

-## Usage
+## Collecting data from Trello
-The best way is to use one of the rake task defined, e.g.
+To collect and store tracking data from your Trello board, you can use one of the provided rake tasks, e.g.

 ```ruby
 rake 'run:today[test]' # will extract today's tracked data and store on the test db